 The feverish anticipation for the new Scream movie is a whole different story than the level of buzz – or lack thereof – that surrounded the original film almost 20 years ago.

 When Dimension Films announced its intention to release the original Scream in December 1996, critics declared the movie D.O.A.
 After all, who releases a horror movie during Christmas?
 But Dimension knew there were a lot of angsty teens looking for something – anything – to serve as an antidote to mistletoe and carols, and the simple question “Do you like scary movies?” ended up receiving a resounding “Yes!”
 Ever since it stalled out with 2011’s Scream 4, there have been rumors of the cult franchise’s return.

-It finally seems to be coming to fruition, so here’s what we know about the potential return of Ghostface.
+It is finally coming to fruition, so here’s what we know about the potential return of Ghostface.

 Horror icon Craven directed all four of the original Scream films, but sadly the legendary creator of A Nightmare on Elm Street and The People Under the Stairs passed away in 2015.
 It’s been announced, however, that the Scream baton is being handed to Matt Bettinelli-Olpin and Tyler Gillett, the co-directors of 2019’s Ready or Not.
 That movie was inventive, brutal, and satirically razor-sharp – in other words, Bettinelli-Olpin and Gillett seem like a pretty solid pick to breathe new life into this franchise.